-Although the application process for a tourist visa is fairly straightforward, the last thing the U.S. government wants is for this to become an easy means of entry for people who actually want to work in the U.S. (which is prohibited for B-2 visa holders) or stay and live there long term.
+Although the application process for a B-2 tourist visa is fairly straightforward, the last thing the U.S. government wants is for this to become an easy means of entry for people who actually want to work in the U.S. (which is prohibited for B-2 visa holders) or stay and live there long term.

 Looking at the list of items you have to provide for a U.S. tourist visa, some applicants are tempted to simply lie, or cover up certain facts.
-For example, they may deny a past criminal conviction, or that they have U.S. citizen family members in the United States.
+For example, they might deny a past criminal conviction, or that they have U.S. citizen family members in the United States.
 This is, however, visa fraud, and once discovered, will lead to a denial.

 Not every crime is grounds for a denial, but many are, and the list can be difficult to interpret.
-You'll want to see an immigration attorney.
+You'll want to consult an experienced immigration attorney.

-If you have overstayed a past visa, or spent periods of time in the U.S. added up to 180 days or more, you face an automatic bar to entry of three years.
+In fact, if your unlawful presence in the U.S. added up to 180 days or more, you face an automatic bar to entry of three years.
 That number goes up to ten years if your period of unauthorized stay was one year or more.
-For details on that, see "Three-Year and Ten-Year Time Bars for Unlawful U.S. Presence."
+For details on that, see Three-Year and Ten-Year Time Bars for Unlawful U.S. Presence.

-The U.S. immigration laws contain a long list of reasons that people may be found "inadmissible," or ineligible for a visa or green card.
-For example, if you have an illness of public health significance (most likely tuberculosis -- HIV is no longer on the list), or have been removed (deported) from the U.S. in the past, or are a drug abuser or addict, you can expect to be denied a visa.
-See "Who Can't Get Into The United States?" for more information.
+As mentioned, U.S. immigration laws contain a long list of reasons that people may be found "inadmissible" or ineligible for a visa or green card.
+For example, if you have an illness of public health significance (most likely tuberculosis), or have been removed (deported) from the U.S. in the past, or are a drug abuser or addict, you can expect to be denied a visa.
+See Who Can't Get Into The United States? for more information.